-This activity may help your child to feel and express empathy.
+Imitating facial expressions may help your child to feel and express empathy.
+Try this activity to explore the different emotions children feel.

 Studies have shown that imitating the facial expression of another person actually helps you to feel empathy for that person.
 Encourage your child to practice making "feeling faces."
 Stop a movie or picture book at intervals and have your child make a face to show how a particular character is feeling at that point in the story.